IDMNYU/audiolab/docs/synths.md

 #### Smooth / Stepped Generator #1

-The **Smooth / Stepped Generator (or SSG)** was designed by Tcherepnin in 1974.
+The **Smooth / Stepped Generator (SSG)** was designed by Tcherepnin in 1974.
 Along with the Dual Universal Slope Generator, it's one of the most versatile circuits in the canonical Serge system.
 Depending on how an SSG is patched, it can function as a [slew](https://en.wikipedia.org/wiki/Slew_rate) (envelope follower / lowpass filter), a sample-and-hold circuit, a triangle wave oscillator, or a low-pass gate.
 When combined with its sidecar **Noise Source** - a small circuit of three jacks - the SSG can be used to develop a wide variety of fluctuating and quantized random voltages, similar to the Buchla 266 [Source of Uncertainty](http://fluxmonkey.com/historicBuchla/266-uncertainty.htm).

 The module is divided into two halves: the "Smooth" side at the top, and the "Stepped" at the bottom.
 In between the two, a Coupler circuit outputs a comparator voltage of the two sides.
 The sidecar Noise Source provides three different types of random sources to work with, either with the SSG or with other modules in the system.